FAA’s SRM Risk Assessment Element

 - Quantify and document exposure for all consequences of a hazard;

-- Establish whether hazard is ready to be monitored in SA process; and/or
+- Establish whether the hazard is ready to be monitored in the SA process; and/or

-- Establish whether hazard needs further measures to control consequences.
+- Establish whether the hazard needs further measures to control consequences.

 As you can see in the diagram below, the outcomes of a risk assessment will determine what you do next.
 When the FAA says the objective of the SRM Risk Assessment element is, “To make a decision,” this decision IS whether to monitor the hazard in SA (e.g. SA System Monitoring) or implement further risk controls.